laravel/docs/blade.md

         {{ $label }}
     </option>

-If the component method accepts no arguments, you may simple render the method name as a variable instead of invoking it as a function.
+If the component method accepts no arguments, you may simply render the method name as a variable instead of invoking it as a function.
 For example, imagine a component method that simply returns a string:

     /**
      * Get the size.